Ace Cinema

 The Ace Cinema, originally the Grosvenor Cinema and now known as the Zoroastrian Centre, is a Grade II* listed Art Deco former cinema in Rayners Lane in the London Borough of Harrow.

 Building

-The cinema is streamlined Art Deco in style, the facade featuring a central concrete sculpted design of a stylized elephant's head with trunk.
+Ace cinema is streamlined Art Deco in style, the facade featuring a central concrete sculpted design of a stylized elephant's head with a trunk.
 The auditorium has a circle that originally seated 405 and stalls that originally seated 830.
-There was originally a stage 44 feet deep and six dressing rooms, and the oval foyer has a sunken area that contained a café.
+There was originally a stage 44 feet deep and six dressing rooms, and the oval foyer had a sunken area that contained a café.